Skip to content

 • Brick Inventory uses a custom ResourceData base class — an immutable, readonly DTO with constructor-promoted properties, reflection-based toArray(), automatic value transformation, and runtime relation validation.

-• Issue Tracker uses Laravel's native JsonResource with manual toArray() field mapping and @property docblocks for type hints.
+• Kendo uses Laravel's native JsonResource with manual toArray() field mapping and @property docblocks for type hints.

 Both share the same philosophy — flat responses, IDs over nesting, no data envelope, explicit eager loading — but differ mechanically.
 The divergence creates cognitive overhead when moving between projects.